Close Menu

 Artificial intelligence plays a critical role in cybersecurity – finding out new exploits and identifying the weakness with minimal human intervention.
 It takes the pressure off from human colleagues by alerting and mitigating risks.
 AI technology helps create machines don’t need holidays and can work with the potential of 10 employees.
 They can have a combination of intelligence and goals.
 Cyberattacks and targeted technologies can be prevented to avoid unprecedented damage.
 Using AI helps determine the incident response time and prevent hackers from penetrating basic firewalls themselves.

-Studies indicate that it takes, on an average in 2016, 99 days for a company to realize that they have been compromised.
+Studies indicate that, on average in 2016, companies take 99 days to realize they have been compromised.
 This time which is good enough to steal or manipulate the data.

 Risk in AI